ForceUniverse/dart-force/readme.md

 Instantiate a forceserver.

 	ForceServer fs = new ForceServer( port: 9223, startPage: 'start.html' );

+Other optional properties that are possible on ForceServer:

+wsPath: is the websocket path of the server
+host: is the domain name of your application, by default to localhost
+port: is the adres port of the application
+buildPath: is the build path of the application by default this is ../build/web/
+startPage: the startpage of the application, the html name that the app needs to use as default root page
+staticDir: is the public directory where you can put your stylesheets and images

 Listen on messages of type text and react upon that.